A. R. Reihana

-Allah Rakha Reihana is an Indian playback singer and composer for films.
-She is the sister of A. R. Rahman and mother of G. V. Prakash Kumar and Bhavani Sre.
-Her first song being Malle Malle from the movie Chocolate for which the composer was music director Deva and produced by Madesh and directed by Venkatesh.
-She collaborated with A. R. Rahman on a song for the score of the award-winning Kannathil Muthamittal in 2005.
+Allah Rakha Reihana is an Indian playback singer and film composer.
+She is the sister of A. R. Rahman and the mother of G. V. Prakash Kumar and Bhavani Sre.
+Her first debut song was "Malai Malai" from the movie Chocklet, which was composed by Deva.
+She also collaborated on a song for the score of the award-winning film Kannathil Muthamittal.

-The most recent song she has sung is Saarattu Vandiyila from Kaatru Veliyidai for which the director is Maniratnam.
-She also sang Balleilakka along with S. P. Balasubrahmanyam and Benny Dayal in the movie Sivaji: The Boss.

 She has also sung various songs in Kannada and Telugu.
-She has composed for more than 6 Tamil movies and has composed one song in a Malayalam movie Vasanthathinde kanal vazhigalil.
+She has composed for more than 6 Tamil movies and has composed one song in a Malayalam movie Vasanthathinte Kanal Vazhikalil.
 She has composed jingles for various brands, like Madhurai Kumaran Silks, Suguna motors, Dazzler nail polish etc. She is the goodwill ambassador of a youth-based social organization called Raindropss.